Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Long-term studies in animals have not been performed to evaluate carcinogenic potential, or whether Lipiodol can affect fertility in males or females.
+Long-term studies in animals have not been performed to evaluate carcinogenic potential.
 Lipiodol did not demonstrate mutagenic potential in bacterial reverse mutation assays (in vitro), in a chromosomal aberration test in the mouse lymphoma assay (in vitro), and was negative in an in vivo micronucleus test in rats after intravenous injection of 479 mg I/kg.

 How Supplied/Storage and Handling